 \section{Mock source catalogue}

-As mentioned in the previous section, in S22 we showed that ET as a single instrument is capable of detecting and distinguishing different compact binary populations which are separated in chirp mass-redshift space.
-Based on this earlier result, in this work we simulate three mock populations for compact binaries originating from Pop I+II and Pop III stars: Two mock populations are generated consisting solely compact binaries of Pop III stars using two realistic star formation densities evolving over redshift.
-We assume that compact binaries originating from these populations are be clearly distinguishable form other populations.
-One mock population is generated consisting of both, the compact binaries from Pop I+II and Pop III stars as to estimate the SFR without assuming distinguishability of these populations.
+As mentioned in the previous section, in S22 we showed that ET as a single instrument is capable of detecting and distinguishing different compact binary populations separated in chirp mass--redshift space.
+Based on this earlier result, in the present work, we simulate three mock populations for compact binaries originating from Pop I+II and Pop III stars: Two mock populations are generated that consist of only compact binaries of Pop III stars using two realistic star formation densities evolving over redshift.
+We assume that compact binaries originating from these populations are clearly distinguishable from other populations.
+One mock population is generated consisting of compact binaries from both Pop I+II and Pop III stars, allowing us to estimate the SFR without assuming the ability to distinguish between these populations.

 We use the FS1 model of the population of compact binary systems from the first, metal-free Pop III stars generated by \citet{2017MNRAS.471.4702B}.
-The initial conditions for generating this model are based on the models obtained by \cite{2016MNRAS.456..223R} using N-body simulation, and assuming the formation of Pop III stars from a mini halo of size $\sim 2000$ AU \citep{2013MNRAS.433.1094S}.
+The initial conditions for generating this model are based on the models obtained by \cite{2016MNRAS.456..223R} using N-body simulation, and assuming the formation of Pop III stars from a mini halo of $\sim 2000$ AU in size \citep{2013MNRAS.433.1094S}.
 The number density of the gas medium is chosen to be $10^6\rm{cm}^{-3}$, following the parameters specified by \cite{2013MNRAS.433.1094S}.
-The details of this population of metal-free binaries such as initial mass function, mass ratio, orbital separations, and eccentricities are described in \cite{2017MNRAS.471.4702B}.
+The details of this population of metal-free binaries, such as initial mass function, mass ratio, orbital separations, and eccentricities, are described in \cite{2017MNRAS.471.4702B}.